owiekindisch/create-wordpress-react-app/README.md

 ## Known Issues
-Due to this issue https://github.com/facebookincubator/create-react-app/pull/1588 the websocket tries to connect to `http://localhost:80` instead of `http://localhost:3000`.
+Related to this pull request [#1588](https://github.com/facebookincubator/create-react-app/pull/1588) there is an issue that the websocket tries to connect to `http://localhost:80`(default) instead of `http://localhost:3000`(default).
 There is no fix for it yet so you need to change these two lines by yourself in `node_modules/react-dev-utils/webpackHotDevClient.js`.
 <br>

 ## Custom folder structure